hashicorp/terraform-provider-rightscale/website/docs/r/cm_instance.markdown

   * `memory_mb` - The size of instance memory.
 Supported by UCA cloud only.

-  * `metadata"` - Extra data used for configuration, in query string format.
+  * `metadata` - Extra data used for configuration, in query string format.
 AWS clouds only.

   * `num_cores` - The number of instance cores.
 Supported by UCA cloud only.